Why Thomas Frank is exactly the right manager for Tottenham

 If that sounds self-indulgent, and like a manager who can only play a certain way if he is given sufficient money, it isn’t.
 It is really testament to the job he has done without money.
 After Brentford got promoted in 2020-21, they had by far the lowest wage bill in the Premier League for the next two seasons.
 Figures of £68m and £99m should have sent them straight back down, in a way we’ve seen with so many other promoted clubs.

 Frank instead established Brentford in the Premier League, making them a fixture.
 It’s hardly as if other clubs are queuing up for their players, either, in the way they are with Bournemouth.
-He has made them so much better than the sum of their parts, and it is why Tottenham Hotspur are actively pursuing him.
+He has made them so much better than the sum of their parts, and it is why Tottenham Hotspur have now appointed him.

 Analysis by Swiss Ramble shows that Brentford have been top of the league in terms of performance relative to wages for every single season they have been in the Premier League.
 That shows the scale of Frank’s overperformance.